 The timber frame is just one element of your overall build cost and can typically range from 15% - 30% of the overall figure.
 All of our frames are unique and so there are no standard price or designs.
 We do show a variety of designs in our pack however with corresponding frame prices and overall build prices which will help you to get a good sense of the cost.
 The cost of a frame often ranges from £300 - £500 per square metre.

 As soon as you have architects drawings, we can offer you an estimate for the manufacture and raising of the frame.
 We generally offer clients a fixed price.

+3 months is a good estimate for building timber frameThe full process of creating a new timber framed home can take longer.
 Once you have found a site it can take around a year to draw up a design, obtain planning permission, then work up a detailed design and get through Building Regulation approval.
 In the case of extensions it will still take 4 to 8 months to get the stage of being able to start construction.
 It can then take from 3 months to construct on site (dependant on the size of the project and building team).
 If you keep in close communication with us and give us the go ahead promptly our design process can continue alongside the architects work on the design.